 Family Foster Care and Adoption

 The children we serve in our family foster and adoption program have been removed from their homes, or had their homes crumble beneath them.
-Our job is to get them back to their families or, if that is not possible, adopted into a new family or, if that is not possible, connected to someone who is willing to be that anchor, that sanctuary, for that child, no matter what, throughout their childhood and deep.
+Our job is to get them back to their families or, if that is not possible, adopted into a new family or, if that is not possible, connected to someone who is willing to be that anchor, that sanctuary, for that child, no matter what, throughout their childhood.
 To help us do that, we have hundreds of loving and highly qualified foster parents who partner with us in this work.
-They are supported by a cadre of highly professional support team of case planners, coaches, clinicians, education specialists and medical providers all of whom are working to find safe, loving and permanent homes children in need of a safe and loving home.
+They are supported by a cadre of highly professional case planners, coaches, clinicians, education specialists and medical providers all of whom are working together to find safe, loving and permanent homes for children who need them.
 We also provide a short-term intervention (approximately 1 year), called Treatment Family Foster Care, to stabilize children with serious emotional, behavioral or mental health needs with a goal of helping achieve reunification or adoption, as appropriate.

-Our Family Coaches help families during their involvement in the foster care system (starting at intake and continuing after their reunification with their children), and helps to strengthen families at risk of foster care involvement.
+Our Family Coaches help families during their involvement in the foster care system (starting at intake and continuing after their reunification with their children), and help to strengthen families at risk of foster care involvement.
 Family coaches help parents develop the skills, resilience, and support systems they need to safely parent their children amid challenging life circumstances, and prevent child abuse and neglect.
-Our visit coaches meets with parents for 16 sessions before a visit, models appropriate behaviors during a visit, and debriefs skill development after the visit.
+Our visit coaches meet with parents for 16 sessions before a visit, model appropriate behaviors during a visit, and debrief skill development after the visit.
 We also offer a support group called Network, that helps participants manage stress and behaviors through self-affirmation, sharing stresses and concerns, action planning, sitting with silence, and clearing concerns.

 Health Homes and Care Coordination

 Health Homes are a strength-based system of health care coordination.
-Clients are assigned a care manager who ensures continuity of care and comprehensive transitional care from service to service, across and within systems of education, foster care, juvenile justice.
-We also support foster parents, and birth parent in managing and overseeing the medical, mental health, behavioral health, dental and specialty needs and referrals of their children.
+Clients are assigned a care manager who ensures continuity of care and comprehensive transitional care from service to service, across and within systems of education, foster care and juvenile justice.
+We also support foster parents, and birth parents in managing and overseeing the medical, mental health, behavioral health, dental and specialty needs and referrals of their children.

 “O.U.R.
 Place” Family Enrichment Center